HelgeSverre/ollama-gui/README.md

   <img src=".github/header.png" alt="Ollama GUI logo">
 </p>

-# Ollama GUI: A Web Interface for chatting with your local LLMs via the ollama API
+# Ollama GUI: Web Interface for chatting with your local LLMs.

 Ollama GUI is a web interface for [ollama.ai](https://ollama.ai/download), a tool that enables running Large Language Models (LLMs) on your local machine.